Ways to reduce the impact of golf courses on the environment

 Water is a vulnerable vital resource although essential for golf course groundkeeping.
 Good quality grass must be watered regularly.
 Golf courses consume a lot of water - a resource which is running out and which we must save.
 As the excessive use of water creates problems, we need to imagine new solutions.
 These include:

 Synthetic grass.
-It has the virtue of needing little maintenance… and much less water than natural grass.
+It has the virtue of needing little maintenance… and much less water than natural grass, as explained in this article.

 Although the grass usually used for the golf courses requires a lot of water, this is not true for all grasses.
 Zoysia tenuifolia although difficult to pronounce, is one of them.